(Nota Bene: The original IFAA Constitution was published in Acta Anatomica, 138: 273-278, 1990).

 The General Assembly shall represent the universality of the members of the IFAA and its decisions shall be final.

-(1) The General Assembly shall be made up of representatives of every Member Association as determined in Article 5.
+(1) The General Assembly shall be made up of representatives of every constituent member Association as determined in Article 5.
 Each Association shall appoint two named representatives for a five-year term, renewable once.
 The representatives may be changed during their term of office by their Association, provided that the Secretary-General is informed in writing of such changes.

-(2) At the General Assembly, each Association shall have either one or two votes.
-Decisions concerning the number of votes allocated to a particular Association is made by the Executive Committee (confirmed by the General Assembly, if needs be, ad referendum) and will be based primarily upon the size of the membership of the Association (see Appendix 1 – Conventions of the IFAA).
-Associations with two votes may split these when balloting on IFAA matters.
+(2) At the General Assembly, each Association shall have either one, two, or four votes.
+Decisions concerning the number of votes allocated to a particular Association is made by the Executive Committee (confirmed by the General Assembly, if needs be, ad referendum) and will be based upon the size of the membership of the Association (see Conventions of the IFAA).
+Associations with two or four votes may split these when balloting on IFAA matters.

 (3) The members of the Executive Committee attend the sessions of the General Assembly without the right to vote.
 However, the President of the session (see Article 9) shall have a tie-breaking vote.